-In urban areas, doctors and clinics can prescribe addiction-curbing drugs that help recovering addicts cope with withdrawal from heroin and painkillers.
+In urban areas, doctors and clinics can prescribe addiction-curbing drugs that help to recover addicts cope with withdrawal from heroin and painkillers.
 Even if there are doctors within reach for rural patients, it’s unlikely that they are equipped and accredited to treat opioid addiction.

 However, there is a very long waiting list for heroin addicts to be prescribed Suboxone.
 Due to very strict regulations, it is hard for most doctors to write or distribute prescriptions of the drug, especially those who practice in small towns with limited populations.

-For a number of other chronic conditions, telemedicine benefits could be immense.
+For several other chronic conditions, telemedicine benefits could be immense.
+At Peace Medical we offer Drug Detox therapy via Telemedicine for patients located anywhere in Florida.
 To learn more about how telemedicine can help yourself or your loved one overcome opioid addiction, contact Florida’s Peace Medical before it’s too late.